FourierFlows/FourierFlows.jl/docs/src/basics.md

 Below is a list of all Abstract Supertypes used by the code:

 - `AbstractGrid`: Includes all variables that have to do with the grid, both in physical space as well as in wavenumber space.
-Currently implemented are: `ZeroGrid` for ODEs, `OneGrid` for PDEs with one spatial dimension, and `TwoGrid` for PDEs with two spatial dimensions.
+Currently implemented are:
+`ZeroGrid` for ODEs, `OneGrid` for PDEs with one spatial dimension, and `TwoGrid` for PDEs with two spatial dimensions.
 Grids are generic and work for any problem of that particular dimension.

 - `AbstractParams`: Includes all parameters or functions related with the problem do not vary throughout the integration.

 - `AbstractVars`: Includes all variables of the problem that change along the integration.

 - `AbstractEquation`: Includes the array with the coefficients of the linear part of the equation, `LC` as well as function `calcN!` that computes the nonlinear part of the equation.

 - `AbstractState`: Includes the solution `sol` at current time-step as well as the time-step `dt`, the time `t`, and `step` which counts the number of time-steps taken.

 - `AbstractTimeStepper`: Includes all details for the time-stepper (e.g., `dt`, various coefficients, `sol` at intermediate time-step values).
 Time-steppers are generic and work for any problem.

 - `AbstractProblem`: A super-supertype that includes all of the above.
 That is `problem` includes `grid`, `vars`, `params`, `eqn`, `ts`, `state`, and also `t` and `step`.

 Grids and time-steppers are generic and work for any problem of that particular dimension.
 State and Problem just gathers things together.
-Thus, to code up a new equation you only need to prescribe `params`, `vars`, `LC`, and `calcN!`.
+Thus, to write a solver for a new physical problem you only need to prescribe `params`, `vars`, the coefficients of the linear part, `LC`, and function `calcN!`.

 ## Source code organization